telavivmakers/geek_code/README.md

 The categories
 ======

-G = Geek of - training/degree/interest/job
+G = GEEK OF - training/degree/interest/job
 ======

 To start a code, a geek must declare himself or herself to be a geek.
 To do this, we start the code with a "G" to denote "GEEK", followed by one or two letters to denote the geek's occupation or field of study.
 Multi-talented geeks with more than one vocational training should denote their myriad of talents with a slash between each vocation (example: GCS/MU/TW).